azutoolkit/cql/docs/Cql/Column.md

 `Cql::BaseColumn` < `Reference` < `Object`

-A column in a table
-This class represents a column in a table
-It provides methods for setting the column type, default value, and constraints It also provides methods for building expressions
+The `Cql::Column` class represents a column in a table.
+It provides methods for defining the column type, setting default values, and applying constraints such as `NOT NULL` or `UNIQUE`.

-**Example** Creating a new column
+## Example: Creating a Column

 ```crystal
 schema.define do